-Smartwatches are very much a mainstream tech category in 2019, and there's so much choice if you're choosing the best smartwatch for you.
+Smartwatches are very much a mainstream tech category in 2019, and there's so much choice if you're trying to choose the best smartwatch for you.

-With strong options from Apple, Fitbit, Samsung, Fossil, Tag Heuer, Garmin, Huawei and LG, choosing the best one is tougher than ever.
+With strong options from Apple, Fitbit, Samsung, Fossil, Tag Heuer, Garmin, Huawei and LG, selecting the best one is tougher than ever.

 So, whether you're looking for a top fitness smartwatch, the best smartwatch for your iPhone, the pick of the Google Wear OS bunch, or simply want a good smartwatch for less than $200, we have the current best picks and upcoming smartwatches to look out for.